rossaddison/yii2-house2house/README.md

 **How can the package be adapted?**

 By editing the **Instruction list** which appears as a **dropdown** in the Daily Cleans list of houses.
-Each house has a **specific code** from the Instruction list. eg. FBS which stands for Front, Back and Sides.
+Each house that has been transferred to the Salesorderdetails or Daily Clean details has a **specific code** from the Instruction list. eg. FBS which stands for Front, Back and Sides.
 Also you can change attributes or descriptions under frontend/models to give a more personal feel to your business.

 The House is the customer.
 So there is **no Customer database because it is a cash business.** House is actually a Product according to the Adventure Works hierarchy of Productcategory (Postcode), Productsubcategory (Street), and Product (House).
 This helps quick searching.
 Similarly SalesorderHeader (Daily Clean), SalesorderDetail (Individual cleans for that particular day).